-What is the structure that acts as a scaffolding for chromosomal attachment and movement?
+The spindle is the structure that acts as a scaffolding for chromosomal attachment and movement.
+This occurs during later mitotic stages.

 Mitotic Spindle which forms between the centrioles, and the asters ("stars"), which radiate outward from the ends of the spindle and anchor it to the plasma membrane.
 The spindle acts as a scaffolding for the attachment and movement of the chromosomes during later mitotic stages.
 Meanwhile, the nuclear envelope and the nucleus break down and disappear.